Koherence as the Ontology of Attachment: From Infants to Intelligence Fields

 Attachment and Learning

 This chart illustrates how different attachment styles correlate with various aspects of learning performance, with secure attachment consistently associated with better outcomes.
+The findings highlight the profound impact of relational dynamics on an individual's capacity to engage with and process new information.

 Learning Processes in AI Systems